magicolala/chess-teams/WARP.md

 - `config/services.yaml` - Dependency injection setup
 - `compose.yaml` - Docker services (PostgreSQL, Mercure)
 - `importmap.php` - Frontend dependency mapping

+---

+For operational guides and Docker-based workflows, see `README.md` (Installation & Quickstart).
+For Windows/PowerShell commands, best practices, and troubleshooting, see `AGENT_GUIDE.md`.

 When working with this codebase, prioritize understanding the game flow through the use case handlers and how the hexagonal architecture maintains clean separation between business logic and external concerns.